 In order to generate a sustained effort to develop advanced biomedical therapeutics over the next decade and beyond, it is vital to educate the workforce of the future.
 The USC Dr. Allen and Charlotte Ginsburg Institute for Biomedical Therapeutics has created programs in the past that provided uniquely custom-tailored educational experiences at the undergraduate and graduate level.
 These novel programs have already paid dividends in generating a new class of students who can integrate across diverse fields in science, engineering, and medicine.
-We recently completed an extensive award-winning program at the K-12 outreach level aimed at underprivileged and at-risk children.
+We completed an extensive award-winning program for K-12 students.
 Our belief is that science, engineering, and health education needs to be instilled at an early age to prevent “science phobic children.”

 Our comprehensive and innovative Science and Engineering (S&E) education outreach initiative is designed to integrate science and engineering principles into the curriculum of elementary, middle and high school students.
 The Education program complemented the research mission of the IBT by implementing mechanisms for transferring the bioengineering knowledge developed by IBT investigators, as well as the motivation to engage in scientific research and medical device design, to successive generations of students.